ivf-infertility.com home

 Fertility preservation in patients prior to receiving cancer treatment

 The survival rates of young patients suffering from cancer have improved dramatically in recent years due to advances in diagnostic techniques and treatments.
 With the cure rate for many childhood malignancies now between 70% and 90%, infertility becomes an increasingly important issue.
-It is estimated that by the year 2010, 1 in every 250 adults will be a childhood cancer survivor.

 Quality of life is increasingly important to long-term survivors of cancer, and one of the major quality-of-life issues is the ability to produce and raise children.
 Both chemotherapy and radiotherapy often cause infertility due to damage to the ovaries in women and to the testicles in men, a combination of chemotherapy and radiotherapy will produce additive damage to ovaries and testicles.
 The damage could be temporary or permanent, it is impossible to predict who will suffer permanent damage.
+Approximately one in four younger women who had chemotherapy resumed their menstrual cycle within 3 years following completion of chemotherapy (North America menopause society 2020).
+Women who have had radiotherapy to their uterus are at a increased risk of miscarriage and premature labour.

 What are the options for female patients prior to receiving cancer treatment?

-• Ovarian tissue freezing
+- Ovarian tissue freezing

-• Mature egg freezing
+- Mature egg freezing

-• IVF and embryo freezing
+- IVF and embryo freezing

-• Ovarian transposition
+- Ovarian transposition

-• Treatment of cancer, and see what happens
+- Treatment of cancer, and see what happens

-• Retain ovarian function - natural conception with fertility treatment as required
+- Retain ovarian function - natural conception with fertility treatment as required

-• Loss of ovarian function - IVF with donated eggs
+- Loss of ovarian function - IVF with donated eggs

-• Surrogacy if the cancer patient's uterus has been surgically removed or the endometrium destroyed by radiotherapy
+- Surrogacy if the cancer patient's uterus has been surgically removed or the endometrium destroyed by radiotherapy

-• Adoption
+- Adoption

 Ovarian tissue freezing

 Cryopreservation of isolated immature follicles can avoid transmission of malignant cells as the zona pellucida is impermeable.
 Unfortunately this technique is also still in research stages with no human pregnancies.
-Problems include th need for the patient to be fit for the procedue and the high cost.
+Problems include the need for the patient to be fit for the procedue and the high cost.

 IVF and mature egg freezing